 Natural Ingredients

-Attar is made from natural botanical ingredients, making it a safer option for individuals with sensitive skin or allergies.
+Natural botanical ingredients make attar a safer option for individuals with sensitive skin or allergies.
 Unlike synthetic fragrances, attars do not contain harsh chemicals or alcohol, which can cause irritation.

 Longevity